Qiming-C/YYDS-EleNa/developer-doc.md

 ### Front end

-For our front end, we use plain HTML/CSS with javascript.
+For our front end, we use plain HTML/CSS with JavaScript.
 The program is a map of elevation gain Web-based application.
 We use Leaflet in our project which is the open-source JavaScript library for mobile-friendly and website-friendly interactive maps.
 Our program can provide a web mapping service.

 #### Map coordinate positioning